Qt Quick Ultralite Tools

 - An application executable if your target platform is desktop.

-- An image file, such as *.elf, *.hex, *.run, that you can flash into your target device on all MCUs platform.
+- An image file, such as *.elf, *.hex, *.run, that you can flash to your target MCU device.

 Available under certain Qt licenses.